bbcarchdev/res_moodle_stack/README.md

 # RES Moodle stack

-This is a self-contained stack for deploying Moodle (running on Apache), MariaDB (with the Moodle database) and a RES search app (which can be accessed via a plugin in the Moodle instance).
+This is a self-contained stack for deploying Moodle with the RES search plugin (running on Apache) and MariaDB (with the Moodle database).
 It runs standalone on a single machine, or can be deployed to Amazon Web Services (AWS).

 The stack uses [Docker](https://www.docker.com/) to build the images and [docker-compose](https://docs.docker.com/compose/overview/) to run them